 3. Global climate change is connected to global poverty.

-The Pope’s climate change encyclical reportedly draws a direct line between climate change and living conditions for the planet’s poorest inhabitants.
+The Pope’s climate change encyclical reportedly draws a straight line between climate change and living conditions for the planet’s poorest inhabitants.

-The bottom line is that you should expect Francis to call out climate change as a justice issue — making it even more important for Jesus’ followers to take a more active role in reversing current trends.
+The bottom line is that you should expect Francis to call out climate change as a justice issue — making it even more important for Jesus people to take a more active role in reversing current trends.

 The Pope’s climate change encyclical proves that Francis has no interest in avoiding controversy when serious issues need to be addressed.
 Laudato Si will undoubtedly have both detractors and advocates inside the Church and in society at large.

-The real sin is to allow your political or ideological allegiances stop you from approaching the Pope’s climate change encyclical with an open heart and an open mind.
+The real sin is allowing your political or ideological allegiances to stop you from approaching the Pope’s climate change encyclical with an open heart and an open mind.